 - 1. Profess faith in Jesus Christ and live a consistent Christian lifestyle. - 2.
-Have completed a Bachelors or Masters degree at an accredited institution with a minimum cumulative GPA of 3.00 or approval from the Dean of Business. - 3.
-Have a minimum of four years full-time professional experience with a progression in responsibility.
-If the candidate lacks professional experience he/she may take the GMAT to compensate for this requirement (see note below).
+Have completed a Bachelors or Masters degree at an accredited institution with a minimum cumulative GPA of 3.00 or approval from the Dean of Business.

+- 3. Have a minimum of three years full-time professional experience with a progression in responsibility. - 4.
+A candidate may take the GMAT to compensate for the GPA and/or experience requirement.
+A minimum score of 500, or approval from the Dean of Business, is required.